 Morro Rock, to a lesser extent, is one of these "scene stealers".
 It is such a dramatic sight that other nearby places seem to fade into the background.

 Sweet Springs Nature Preserve is one of these seemingly "lesser" places which don't command attention in the same way, but are very worthy of a visit.

 Location: 600 block (660) of Ramona Avenue, Los Osos - Baywood Park

 Services and Accessibility: Easy level paths (about 1 mile total); most are wheelchair accessible.
 No rest rooms; no beach access.

-Ground nesting birds in spring can easily be disturbed when dogs are allowed to roam off path--even when on a leash.
+Ground nesting birds can easily be disturbed when dogs are present--even when on a leash.

 Cautions: Some poison oak growing close to the boardwalks and trails.

 Visiting Sweet Springs provides a lovely place to view the ebb and flow of the back of Morro Bay estuary with its mudflats and wetlands.

 The name refers to a fresh water source that flows into the bay.